In Overleaf (formerly ShareLaTeX), LaTeX projects can be edited and compiled online and by multiple users simultaneously.

 Overleaf Community Edition

-On May 19, 2025, we will upgrade the existing installation at latex.zdv.uni-mainz.de to the Extended Community Edition.
-You can then continue working as usual.
+On May 15 2025, we upgraded the existing installation at latex.zdv.uni-mainz.de to the Extended Community Edition.
+You don't need to do anything else and can continue working as usual after the update.
+The change is similar to software update: your data will remain intact.

 Login